 ask the readers: I think my boss stole my company iPad by Alison Green on May 17, 2013 I’m throwing this very interesting scenario out to readers to weigh in on.
 A reader writes: Several people in our department, including me, have company-issued tablets and laptops.
 On Tuesday, I went to a coworker’s office to talk for maybe 20 minutes, and when I came back, my tablet was gone from my desk.
 (I noticed about half an hour later when I opened my desk drawer where it’s kept, but that was the first time I’d left my desk since putting it in that drawer.)
 The tablets all have tracking apps, but when I pulled it up it still showed the office’s location, so it’s not like some random stranger broke in, took my iPad out of my desk, and left.
 I assumed someone in the office had borrowed it (weird, but it made more sense than anyone stealing it) and waited until the end of the day to see if it got returned.
 It did not.
 (If I had it to do over, I’d send out an email to my officemates asking if anyone had seen it, but I was so nervous that I hated to draw attention to the disappearance.)
 When I pulled up the tracking info later, from home, it showed my boss’s address.
 Wednesday morning, I went to her office and said my iPad was showing at her house and asked if I might have accidentally handed it to her when I gave her a pile of stuff the day before (even though I knew that wasn’t how it happened).
 Without even looking through the stuff on her desk, she said no way and that “those things are never accurate.”
 She isn’t very tech savvy and seems to think that because GPS is sometimes off by one or two houses, that means it could randomly pull up her house, in a town 20ish miles away, totally by accident.
 I said I would take another look around, but now I don’t know what to do.
 I’m terrified to report this because it’s in our use agreement that we’re responsible for replacing lost devices.
 But I know where it is and that it wasn’t taken by accident—it’s not like I left it on top of my desk and she could have picked it up with a pile of stuff.
 I guess I could have kept it on me to avoid this, but I can’t really carry both it and my laptop around every time I have to go to the bathroom or meet with a coworker.
 I think it should be safe to leave these things on/in your desk in a closed (to the public) office with at most six people in it.
 Technically she’s the one I’d report a lost device to and she’d move that up the chain.
 I don’t know if she will do that right away since I said I’d look for it again.
 Since I know where it is (and saved a screenshot of the tracking info in case she manages to disable it), should I approach her boss with that?
 Should I file a police report like I would if it showed a stranger’s address?
 There’s one other thing—while I was trying to figure this out, I remembered that there have been a few weird incidents in our office.
 One employee thought there was some money missing from her wallet, because she’d withdrawn five twenties from the ATM a few days prior and only had three left.
 But she said it was possible someone at her house took it even though that had never happened before.
 Our admin was short on her petty cash by $100 once, and this manager told her she must have calculated wrong.
 The same woman who thought she had money missing was complaining one day that she couldn’t find her parka, but she never followed up on it so for all I know she found it again, so that’s even more iffy.
 But I’m starting to wonder if the incidents are all connected.
 We’ve only had this manager since January, and both of those money incidents plus the jacket thing happened since then; prior to her arrival, nothing ever went missing like that.
 Should I bring up those incidents because of the possible link, or is it inappropriate to speculate?
 Also, was I wrong to leave my devices in my desk (or on top, which is where I leave my laptop?)
 I mean, like I said, it would feel weird to have to unplug everything and carry it to the bathroom or other offices, but I’m willing to do that going forward if that’s considered best practice when you have company property.
 Thanks for any advice you might have.
 I definitely can’t afford $400 for a tablet and this is really freaking me out.
 Well, readers, what say you?
 Read updates to this letter here.
-You may also like:my coworker doesn't want me to have a communal candy dish because of temptationmy coworker doesn’t want me to have a communal candy dish because of temptationmy manager cleans and reorganizes our desks every day { 295 comments }
+You may also like:my coworker doesn't want me to have a communal candy dish because of temptationmy coworker doesn’t want me to have a communal candy dish because of temptationmy disgusting boss touches and chews on everything on my desk { 295 comments }

 Natalie* May 17, 2013 at 10:42 am Having dealt with a very similar incident in the past six months, I would suggest that you go to HR immediately.
 Do not pass GO, do not collect $200…go now.
 Take the screen shot of it being in her house, and also be prepared with the incidents of the other missing items.
 You may not need to disclose that info, but it could be helpful.
 My fear is that she will get ahead of you on this, and that might not turn out well.